KellyDRasmussen/Multiple-Choice-Quiz-script/README.md

 ## Setup
 To deploy and run this script, follow these steps:
 1. **Google Form Setup**:
    - Create a Google Form intended to collect three inputs: the number of questions, topic, and level.
+There is a screenshot of my form for reference.
 2. **Google Sheets Setup**:
    - The first time you respond, a Google Sheet is generated.
 3. **Get an OpenAI API key**